Mihrimah Sultan (daughter of Şehzade Ziyaeddin)

-Mihrimah Sultan (مھرماہ سلطان; after marriage Mihrimah Sultan Nayef; 14 April 1923 – 30 March 2000) was an Ottoman princess, the daughter of Şehzade Mehmed Ziyaeddin, son of Mehmed V. She was a Jordanian princess as wife of Prince Nayef bin Abdullah, the son of Abdullah I of Jordan, emir of Emirate of Transjordan.
+Mihrimah Sultan (مھرماہ سلطان; after marriage Mihrimah Sultan Nayef; 14 April 1923 – 30 March 2000) was an Ottoman princess, the daughter of Şehzade Mehmed Ziyaeddin, son of Mehmed V. She was also a Jordanian princess, as wife of Prince Nayef bin Abdullah, the son of Abdullah I of Jordan, emir of Emirate of Transjordan.

 Early life

 Mihrimah Sultan was born on 14 April 1923, in her father's villa located at Haydarpasha.
 Her father was Şehzade Mehmed Ziyaeddin, son of Sultan Mehmed V and Kamures Kadın and her mother was Neşemend Hanım.
-She was the eight child and youngest daughter of her father and the only child of her mother.
-She was the first princess to be born after the abolition of the empire.
+She was the eighth child and youngest daughter of her father and the only child of her mother.
+She was the first princess to be born after the dissolution of the Ottoman Empire.

 She had green eyes.
 She lived on the second floor with her mother at her father's villa, which was occupied by her mother after her father divorced his wife Melekseyran Hanım.
 On 29 October 1923, Turkey was officially declared republic and on 3 March 1924, the Caliphate was abolished and the imperial family was sent to exile.
 The princess settled at Alexandria, Egypt with her family.
 She lost her mother when was only twelve in 1934, and her father in 1938, when she was fifteen.
 She was educated in Paris and in Cairo, and was adorned with charm, nobility, and a mind of her own.